tyler274/nexe_willie_bot/README.md

 # nexe_willie_bot
 because IRC is terrible and no one should be forced to use it,

+Depends on "willie", install with "pip install willie"

+Copy bot.cfg.example to bot.cfg and configure with your server (and user's) settings

+Start with "willie -c bot.cfg"

-Configure for your irc server, intended to work with NCdot's IRC and written for a friend.
+Intended to work with NCdot's IRC and written for a friend.

 Can be integrated into allianceauth